tewhatuora/api-standards/docs/api-development/02-Asynchronous APIs/03-MessageTypes.md

 }
 ```

-<ApiStandard id="HNZAS_SHOULD_FHIR5_PHI" type="SHOULD" toolTip="Asynchronous FHIR R5 Subscriptions requests SHOULD consider both ease of processing and security of PHI." >When deciding which payload type to request, systems **SHOULD** consider both ease of processing and security of PHI.
+<ApiStandard id="HNZAS_SHOULD_CONSIDER_PHI_SECURITY_IN_FHIR_SUBSCRIPTIONS" type="SHOULD" toolTip="Asynchronous FHIR R5 Subscriptions requests SHOULD consider both ease of processing and security of PHI." >When deciding which payload type to request, systems **SHOULD** consider both ease of processing and security of PHI.
 To mitigate the risk of information leakage, systems **SHOULD** use the minimum level of detail consistent with the use case.
 In practice, id-only provides a good balance between security and performance for many real-world scenarios.</ApiStandard>

 Note that this is not an exhaustive list of all possible message types, but these are considered most relevant to the use cases in the New Zealand Health Sector.